towerhouse/laravel5-quickadmin/readme.md

 plain@quickadmin.com / plainuser

-6. Take a look by running php -S localhost:7777 inside the public folder.
+6. Take a look by running php artisan serve on the root of the project.

 ## Customizations